 Are you ready to start your own project?
 Whether you’re interested in STEM, the performing arts, social work, literature, or more, there is a place for you to make an impact—and DU has what you need to get started.
-Project funding is available to every DU student, undergrad or grad, and there are many paths to take from your first day at DU to your very first project.
+Project funding is available to DU undergrads.
+There are many paths to take from your first day at DU to your very first project.

 The Path to Your Project